basham/swit-workshop-impact/slides.md

 Cause → <span class="fragment">(Assumption) →</span> Effect

 Notes:
+Now that I've explained the basics of impact mapping and given you an example, let's step back for a bit.

 A substantial amount of work we do in IT, the work we do in our personal lives, the work done in other disciplines and domains — can be described simply as problem solving.
 A cause will result in some effect.
 A particular solution will achieve a particular goal.

 There is a lot between those ends.
 There is a lot of opportunities to get it wrong, to not achieve the desired effect or goal.
 Much of what prevents or hinders us from solving the problem is that we assume a particular cause will result in the desired effect.